kaizhu256/node-istanbul-lite/README.md

 # internal build-script
 ```
 # build.sh
-# this shell script runs the build process for this package
+# this shell script will run the build process for this package
 shBuild() {
   if [ "$TRAVIS" ]
   then